FreeSlave/halflife-featureful/documentation/content/docs/extras/troubleshooting.md

 1. Make sure you set the right **fgd** in the mod profile configuration and open the map in the this configuration.
 2. Make sure you're using the latest [JACK](https://jack.hlfx.ru/en/download.html)

+## Some weapons don't do damage or some monsters die from one hit and don't behave correctly

+Make sure you provided the damage and health values in the **skill.cfg**.